-Many people start yoga when they are in pain or discomfort or unwell but if you start when you are healthy then it can help take your health, flexibility and vitality to another level.
+Many people start yoga when they are in pain or discomfort or unwell.
+If you start when you are healthy then it can help take your health, flexibility and vitality to another level.

 Yoga can tone, lengthen and strengthen muscles and increase flexibility, core stability and aid relaxation.
 It helps to relax the mind and reduce stress levels.
-Studies have shown that yoga helps support blood sugar balance, reduce blood pressure, reduce inflammatory markers, and be of benefit for eating disorders, depression, anxiety and memory function.
+Studies have shown that yoga helps support blood sugar balance, reduce blood pressure and reduce inflammatory markers.
+Yoga can also be of benefit for eating disorders, depression, anxiety and memory function.